andrewdget/TasKey/README.md

 TasKey is a ASCII based task ("to-do") management tool that is **powerful, simple, and fast.**

-Many products (not just software) try to pack in so many "features" that they compromise the "easy of use" or functionality of their primary function.
-Conversely, there are few minimalist products that perform a single function, strive to do it well, and do nothing else... not as the result of a lack of ability, but rather clarity of purpose.
+Many products (not just software) try to pack in so many "features" that they compromise the "easy of use" and/or functionality of their primary function.
+Conversely, there are very few minimalist products that perform a single function, strive to do it well, and do nothing else... not as the result of a lack of ability, but rather clarity of purpose.

 TasKey takes inspiration from the latter.
 It's core design principle is to provide a task management tool that is **just powerful enough to be effective while remaining easy and fast to use.** In other words you can track/manage your tasks and then get back to whatever you were doing before!
 Keeping track of your tasks shouldn't become a task in and of itself.